Arizona College of Nursing

 This program is ASHP accredited at the Glendale campus.

 Program length varies by school, with the program at Arizona College of Allied Health taking 34 weeks to complete.
 This includes 30 weeks of pharmacy technician coursework and a 4-week externship.

 At Arizona College of Allied Health, an externship is actually part of our program, and all students participate in a 4-week externship following the coursework.
 This externship is necessary to complete our Pharmacy Technician program and requires that you obtain a pharmacy technician trainee license.

 To participate in the Arizona College of Allied Health externship program and ultimately become a pharmacy technician, you must first receive a Trainee License from the Arizona State Board of Pharmacy.

 The pharmacy technician trainee license is intended for people who have not yet passed the PTCB examination (Pharmacy technician Certified Board).
 For more information on obtaining this licensure, please refer to the Arizona State Board of Pharmacy.

 Once you complete the pharmacy tech training, externship experience, and obtain your Trainee Licensing, you will take the certification exam to become a pharmacy tech.
 For more information on how to become certified and licensed, visit the Arizona College Pharmacy Technician Certification page.

 While working in the pharmacy technician profession, you will need to enroll in continuing education to maintain your licensure.
 Every two years, certified technicians must complete a minimum of 20 hours of continuing education.
 For more information on pharmacy technician licensure reverification, please refer to the Pharmacy Technician Certification Board.

-To learn more about how to become a pharmacy technician, fill out a request form and Arizona College of Allied Health will be in touch with you to answer any questions you have.
+To learn more about how to become a pharmacy technician, fill out a request form and Arizona College will be in touch with you to answer any questions you have.
 Our ASHP accredited Pharmacy Technician program is offered in both Glendale, AZ and Mesa, AZ.